HollyJ-A/DataSciencePortfolio/README.md

 ## Overview
 ### Hello!
 My name's Holly.
 I have a passion for data science, and using it to better the world!
-I am a data science apprentice, passionate about wrangling data to uncover hidden information and untold stories.
-This portfolio will highlight my data skills and passion projects.
+I am a Data Science Apprentice, passionate about all things ....!
 ## Work Experience
 ### Data Analyst in Financial Services  September 2023-Present
 I have started my career as a data analyst in financial services.
 As part of my role, I aim to improve the customer experience by utilising data to id